 The defense evaluates the candidate's ability to discuss critically the substance of the dissertation.
-The candidate gives a short presentation on his or her doctoral research and comments on the importance of the work.
+Multiplemanuscript dissertations discuss all manuscripts and their coherence; however, only the proposed original research is formally defended and subject to committee evaluation.
+The candidate gives a short presentation on their doctoral research and comments on the importance of the work.
 Committee members ask questions in turn, with the chair of the dissertation committee moderating the discussion and participating when appropriate.